rust-lang/rfcs/text/0000-default-fields.md

 Invoke field defaults implicitely instead of requiring a `..` in the initialiser.
 This would be more in line with how other languages handle default values, but is less explicit.
 It would also be different from pattern matching for `struct`s, that require a `..` to ignore unnamed fields.

 A future RFC could propose making the `..` optional for all places it's required when dealing with `struct`s.

+## Enhancements to functional record updates

+Instead of adding a new language feature, provide some alternative desugaring for functional record updates that avoids the problems outlined in [736](https://github.com/rust-lang/rfcs/blob/master/text/0736-privacy-respecting-fru.md) and still works with private fields.

 # Unresolved questions
 [unresolved]: #unresolved-questions